ibm-cloud-docs/netezza/nz_dbt/getting_start_nzdbt.md

 Discover the power of dbt and how it can transform your data strategy: [What is dbt?](https://www.getdbt.com/product/what-is-dbt)

-## Install nz-dbt
+## Install dbt-ibm-netezza
 {: #install-nz-dbt}

-Visit the Python Package Index (PyPI) to download and install nz-dbt: [Install nz-dbt](https://pypi.org/project/nz-dbt)
+Visit the Python Package Index (PyPI) to download and install dbt-ibm-netezza: [Install dbt-ibm-netezza](https://pypi.org/project/dbt-ibm-netezza/)

 ## Join the community
 {: #join-nzdbt-community}

-Contribute to the nz-dbt project on GitHub and be part of a community that's shaping the future of data transformation: [nz-dbt](https://github.com/IBM/nz-dbt)
+Contribute to the nz-dbt project on GitHub and be part of a community that's shaping the future of data transformation: [dbt-ibm-netezza](https://github.com/IBM/nz-dbt)